apache/james-project/src/adr/0036-against-use-of-conditional-statements-in-guice-modules.md

 James uses Spring in a way that enables overriding any class via a configuration file thus endangering overall correctness by giving too much power to the user.

-James propose several implementations for each of the interfaces it defines.
+James propose several implementations for each of the interfaces we define.
 The number of possible combinations of implementations is thus really high (like factorial(n) with n > 10).
 It makes it unpractical to run tests for each possible interface combination.
 We rather run integration tests for combinations that we decide brings the more value to the users.
-By overriding any class, Spring defeats this testing logic.
-Knowing which component implementation combines well with which other one is not intuitive to users, hard to document and test.
+We rather run integration tests for combinations that make sense.
+By overriding any components, and allowing arbitrary component combination, Spring defeats this testing logic.

-We thus decided to rely on Guice.
+Instead of having a single product allowing all component combination, we rather have several products each one exposing a single component combination.
 Components are defined by code in a static fashion.
-Overriding components requires explicit code modification and recompilation, thus warning the user about the impact of the choices he does, and lowering the project's responsibility.
+We thus can provide a decent level of QA for these products.
+Overriding components requires explicit code modification and recompilation, warning the user about the impact of the choices he does, and lowering the project's responsibility.
+Guice had been enacted as a way to reach that goal.

 With Guice we expose only supported, well tested combinations of components, thus addressing the combination issue.

+Spring application often bring dependencies conflicts, for example between Lucene and ElasticSearch components, leading to potential runtime or compile time issues.
 Instead of having a single big application being able to instantiate each and every component application, we have several products defining their dependencies in a minimalistic way, relying only on the components implementation that are needed.

 Here is the list of products we provide: